visanu1996/visanu1996/README.md

 -->

 ## Hello there, First of all my name is Visany Sanyalak
-I'm currently living in Thailand, Bangkok.
+<p>I'm currently living in Thailand, Bangkok.</p>
-Employed by Aware Corporation Limited as an outsourced staff, currently assigned to work at AIS. for now  I'm learning Shell/Bash Script, Python for automate project and more like robotframework  selenium/appium (Automate Tester)
+<p>Employed by Aware Corporation Limited as an outsourced staff, currently assigned to work at AIS.</p>
+<p>for now  I'm learning Shell/Bash Script, Python for automate project and more like robotframework  selenium/appium (Automate Tester)</p>

 ### Skills